vegas collage

 The Panini Sandwich stemmed from the Italian word ‘panino’ which in Italian means little sandwich.
 The sandwich consists of high quality bread like focaccia or ciabatta and is then filled with meat, cheese and vegetables with a flavorful condiment and it is then grilled.
 This type of sandwich became popular in America in the 1970’s.

-History of Israeli cuisine
+History of Israeli Cuisine

 The Israelis have come a long way since the manna that they had to eat in the Sinai desert!
 Today Israel is a melting pot of Jews who have come from different parts of the world and therefore its cuisine is influenced by these different places.
 The Middle Eastern flavor is the most dominant of all in Israel because Israel is after all in the Middle East, and is surrounded by Arab countries who have all contributed to its flavorful cooking style.
 It’s also considered a healthier cuisine because of the use of olive oil instead of butter and the grilling and baking instead of the frying.
 The Jewish food that people in the west are familiar with is that from Eastern European countries, and it’s what you might normally find in delis.
 It’s stuff like gefilte fish, Pickled herring, chulnt, latkes, chicken with matzo ball.
 These foods though would by no means be considered on the light and healthy side!
 The Kashrut laws (religious dietary laws) have also shaped the eating habits of Israelis.
 For those who keep Kosher there are a variety of foods that are not permitted for consumption, like pork and shellfish to name a few, and they are also not permitted to mix meat and dairy in the same meal.